Fix: Unable to power on Surface Pro 4

 According to users, you might be able to fix this problem simply by putting your tablet in a cold room for 30 minutes or more.
 After cooling off your tablet, put it back in your room and wait for 30 minutes or so.
 Now try to turn your tablet back on again.

 This is a crude workaround, but many users reported that it works, so you might want to try it out.
-Keep in mind that putting your tablet in cold environment can damage it, so use this workaround at your own risk.
+Keep in mind that putting your tablet in a cold environment can damage it, so use this workaround at your own risk.
 If your device is still under warranty, you might want to take it to the official repair center.

 Do you have some other issue on your Surface Pro 4 or Surface Book device, that we still didn’t cover?
 If so, tell us in the comments, and we’ll try to find the solution for you.